-The last but not the least important point worthy of being mentioned here is that your articles are not only about written words.
-Make your conent more comprehensive by means of visuals.
+The last but not the least important point worth mentioning here is that your articles are not only about written words.
+Make your content more comprehensive by means of visuals.

 Opt for Clean and Clutter-Free Designs

 Not only the content but also the design of your WordPress page matters.
-The most common mistake than bloggers and business owners make is choosing web design stuffed with all elements and features imaginable, making them look cluttered and not user-friendly.
-A bad web design distracts users’ attention from your content and makes them leave for your web page, searching for more usable web design.
-Opting for complicated web design, you face your WordPress blog’s risk to rank lower in Google and decrease page views as a result.
+The most common mistake that bloggers and business owners make is choosing web design stuffed with all elements and features imaginable, making them look cluttered and not user-friendly.
+A bad web design distracts users’ attention from your content and makes them leave for your web page, searching for a more usable web design.
+Opting for complicated web design, you face your WordPress blog’s risk of ranking lower in Google and decreasing page views.

-Opting for simple minimalist web design, you make your content more discoverable and easier to read.
+Opting for simple minimalist web design makes your content more discoverable and easier to read.

 Track Page Speed

-You will hardly be able to boost WordPress site engagement if your site loads slowly.
+You can hardly boost WordPress site engagement if your site loads slowly.
 Page speed is one of the main ranking factors that make search engines like Google decide on your website’s position in search results.